AkdenizKutayOcal/Command-Line-Text-Editor-Program/README.txt

 3- Known bugs or problems:

 I haven't been writing C code for a long time and using high level languages.
 Therefore, some parts of the code is poorly written and there are some bad code practices.
-That's Why this code is probably have some bugs that I haven't discovered yet.
-Since I spend so much time trying to find foolish errors of mine, I did not have time to fix some problem problems eventhough I was aware of them.
+That's why this code probably have some bugs that I haven't discovered yet.
+Since I spend so much time trying to find foolish errors of mine, I did not have time to fix some problems eventhough I was aware of them.
 Here are some;

 ->  I did not have time to check all errors so if user enters extreme inputs it will probably
     get segmentation fault.
 But I check errors for empty input, very large input, incorrect filename,